On this page

 Refer to the ECE funding handbook#

 Read the ECE funding handbook as you develop your records to make sure they comply with funding requirements.
-Where possible, the handbook links to the requirements of the ECE funding system.
+Where possible, this webpage links to the requirements of the ECE funding system.

 If there are in any doubt about requirements, check the actual wording in the: